acantril/learn-cantrill-io-labs/aws-serverless-voting-app/02_LABINSTRUCTIONS/readme_with_screenshots.md

 ![Screenshots2](./Screenshots/Stage_1/Step_1/2.png)

-## Step 2 - Create Lambda Functions
+## Step 2 - Create Lambda Functions and attach required permissions.

 ### **Part-1: Create a Lambda function to get the users vote from frontend and store it in DynamoDB table.**